mcci-usb/COLLECTION-cricket-ui/README.md

 Create a release directory with release version `MCCI-Cricket-UI-<ver tag>-Mac-Installer.pkg`.

-Move the App Installer 'UI3141-3201-Installer' into the release directory and zip (compress) it, the name of zipped folder should be `MCCI-Cricket-UI-<ver tag>-Mac-Installer.pkg.zip`.
+Move the App Installer 'Cricket-Installer' into the release directory and zip (compress) it, the name of zipped folder should be `MCCI-Cricket-UI-<ver tag>-Mac-Installer.pkg.zip`.

 The Mac application and the Application Installer must be signed and notarized before it can be deployed.